SIP Trunking • Last Updated 8/6/2024

 Using SIP trunking, businesses and individuals can place and receive calls from multiple different clients or handsets, all of which share the same dedicated internet communications channel—the “trunk”—and all of which use the same protocol—SIP—to connect, maintain and disconnect calls.

-How SIP trunking works
+How does SIP trunking work?

 SIP stands for Session Initiation Protocol and is a standard which describes how phone systems can establish calls, maintain the connection between phone systems so that voice and data can be transmitted when a call is active, and terminate the connection when the call is over.
 This involves the phone systems sending signals to each other, which contain instructions to begin a call, play-back ringing sounds, stream audio or data between the systems, and terminate the connection.